benckx/liquibase-jooq-codegen-example/README.md

 stmt.close()
 ```

-Run the Liquibase in this schema, using the same connection object we used to create the schema:
+We then run the Liquibase on this database:

 ```groovy